hengran/dense-retrieval-paper/README.md

 ## LLMs for IR post-processing (relevance in retriever, and utility or usefulness in generator)
 1. From the perspective of cognition：
    1. Are Large Language Models Good at Utility Judgments?
-(SIGIR 2024)
+(Hengran Zhang, SIGIR 2024)
-   2. Iterative Utility Judgment Framework via LLMs Inspired by Relevance in Philosophy (2024)
+   2. Iterative Utility Judgment Framework via LLMs Inspired by Relevance in Philosophy (Hengran Zhang, 2024.7)
    3. Corrective Retrieval Augmented Generation, Shi-Qi Yan, et al., Arxirv 2024
    4. Similarity is Not All You Need: Endowing Retrieval-Augmented Generation with Multi–layered Thoughts, Chunjing Gan, et al., Arxiv 2024
    5. ARKS:ActiveRetrieval in Knowledge Soup for Code Generation, Hongjin Su, et al., 2024